Kurdistan Workers' Party: Background

 As a result of the Turkish military coup of 1971, many militants of the revolutionary left were deprived of a public appearance.
 Movements like the People's Liberation Army of Turkey (THKO) or the Communist Party of Turkey/Marxist–Leninist (TKP-ML) were cracked down upon and forbidden.
 Subsequently, several of the remaining political actors of the Turkish left organized away from the public in university dorms or in meetings in shared apartments.
-In 1972–1973 the organization's core ideological group was made up largely of students led by Abdullah Öcalan ("Apo") in Ankara who made themselves known as the "Kurdistan Revolutionaries".
+In 1972–1973, the organization's core ideological group was made up largely of students led by Abdullah Öcalan ("Apo") in Ankara who made themselves known as the "Kurdistan Revolutionaries".
 The new group focused on the oppressed Kurdish population of Turkish Kurdistan in a capitalist world.
-In 1973, several students who later would become founders of the PKK established the student organization Ankara Democratic Association of Higher Education (ADYÖD), which would be banned the next year.
+In 1973, several students, who later became founders of the PKK, established the student organization Ankara Democratic Association of Higher Education (ADYÖD), which would be banned the next year.
 Then a group around Öcalan split from the Turkish left and held extensive discussions focusing on the colonization of Kurdistan by Turkey.
 Following the military coup of 1980, the Kurdish language was officially prohibited in public and private life.
 Many who spoke, published, or sang in Kurdish were arrested and imprisoned.
 At this time, expressions of Kurdish culture, including the use of the Kurdish language, dress, folklore, and names, were banned in Turkey.
 In an attempt to deny their separate existence from Turkish people, the Turkish government categorized Kurds as "Mountain Turks" until 1991.
 The PKK was then formed as part of a growing discontent over the suppression of Kurds in Turkey, in an effort to establish linguistic, cultural, and political rights for Turkey's Kurdish minority.

 Following several years of preparation, the Kurdistan Workers Party was established during a foundation congress on 26 and 27 November 1978 in the rural village of Fîs, Lice, Diyarbakır.
 On 27 November 1978, a central committee consisting of seven people was elected, with Abdullah Öcalan as its head.
 Other members were: Şahin Dönmez, Mazlum Doğan, Haki Karer (an ethnic Turk), Mehmet Hayri Durmuş, Mehmet Karasungur, Cemîl Bayîk.
 The party program Kürdistan Devrimci Yolu drew on Marxism and saw Kurdistan as a colonized entity.
 Initially the PKK concealed its existence and only announced their existence in a propaganda stunt when they attempted to assassinate a politician of the Justice Party, Mehmet Celal Bucak, in July 1979.
 Bucak was a Kurdish tribal leader accused by the PKK of exploiting peasants and collaborating with the Turkish state to oppress Kurds.